lmarzen/esp32-weather-epd/README.md

 This is a weather display powered by a wifi-enabled ESP32 microcontroller and a 7.5in E-Paper (aka E-ink) display.
 Current and forecasted weather data is obtained from the OpenWeatherMap API.
 A sensor provides the display with accurate indoor temperature and humidity.

 The project draws ~14μA when sleeping and an estimated average of ~83mA during its 9-10s wake period.
-The display can be configured to update as frequently as desired, but with a refresh every 30 minutes the device can run for nearly a 6 monthes on a single 3000mAh battery.
-The project displays accurate battery life as a percentage on screen and can be recharged via USB-C and a wall-adapter or computer.
+The display can be configured to update as frequently as desired, but with a refresh every 30 minutes the device can run for nearly a 6 monthes on a single 5000mAh battery.
+The project displays accurate battery life as a percentage on screen and can be recharged via USB and a wall-adapter or computer.

 There are configuration options for everything from location, time/date formats, units, and language to air quality index scale and hourly outlook graph bounds.